DavidAmison/natural_time/README.md

 # natural_time v0.1
 A parser for understanding date-times written in a variety of formats

-WARNING: THIS IS STILL VERY MUCH IN DEVELOPMENT!!!
+WARNING: THIS IS CURRENLTY IN ALPHA

 There are many great tools for interpreting dates and times when the format is known, however the aim of this project is to be able to interpret dates and times from much more fuzzy situations (e.g. Tomorrow afternoon at 3) as well as be able to extract the date or time from a sentence (e.g. I have an appointment at 6pm)